-Social can be overwhelming at times.
-But, it allows you to connect with your audience, reach new potential customers, and sell more products.
+Although social can be overwhelming at times, it allows you to connect with your audience, reach new potential customers, and sell more products.

 In the coming year, social advertising will present even bigger opportunities.

-Has your small business not explored live video to promote products and services yet?
-Well, now’s the time to leverage it.
+If your small business hasn’t explored live video to promote products and services, now’s the time to leverage it.

 Videos don’t have to be elaborate or lengthy to be effective.
-In the last year, 75% of all videos were shorter than two minutes, according to Vidyard’s 2018 Video in Business Benchmark Report.
-In addition to this, nearly half (46%) of viewers watched videos all the way to the end.
+In the last year, 75% of all videos were shorter than two minutes, according to Vidyard’s 2018 Video in Business Benchmark Report, and nearly half (46%) of viewers watched all the way to the end.

-Consider how your store could use live streaming to connect with shoppers?
-Instead of making a sales pitch, aim to engage in fresh and interesting ways.
-Give viewers a reason to interact and like your live stream.
+Consider how your store could use live streaming to connect with shoppers.
+Instead of making a sales pitch, aim to engage in fresh and interesting ways so viewers have a reason to interact and like your live stream.

 Messaging apps such as WhatsApp, WeChat and Viber will continue to grow in popularity in 2019.
-These apps allow small retailers to obtain a deeper engagement with customers.
-In addition to this, these provide a more personalized experience beyond public posts on social media.
+These apps allow small retailers to obtain a deeper engagement with customers and provide a more personalized experience beyond public posts on social media.

-Statista data shows that more than 1.5 billion users access WhatsApp each month.
-This makes it the world’s most popular messaging app.
+Statista data shows that more than 1.5 billion users access WhatsApp each month, making it the world’s most popular messaging app.

 Rather than communicating via email or live chat, small businesses can explore messaging apps to build authentic, personal relationships with customers.